Spilsby Sessions House (Spilsby Theatre)

 Spilsby Sessions House has been on the Theatres at Risk Register since 2015.

 The theatre’s previous owner The Dandelion Trust, like many small charities, had struggled to cope with the costs of maintaining and renovating a historic building.
 As a result, the auditorium roof had become unsafe, and the ceiling was in danger of collapse.
-The auditorium was closed in 2015 and structural support was installed, although volunteers continued programming activities in other parts of the building.
-A section of plaster ceiling collapsed in the theatre’s bar area in late 2017, further limiting use of the building.
+The auditorium was closed in 2015, and structural support was installed, although volunteers continued programming activities in other parts of the building.
+A section of plaster ceiling collapsed in the theatre’s bar area in late 2017, further limiting use of the theatre.
 However, operator Spilsby Sessions House Ltd remained undeterred, continuing a programme of activity and events in the unaffected areas of the building.

 Despite major challenges and setbacks, Spilsby Sessions House Ltd has been proactive both in maintaining a vibrant arts programme for its community and in looking for solutions to repair, restore and ultimately save this important local theatre.
-This had included capital plans for a phased approach commencing with stabilisation and essential repair work to create a semi-operational venue in the first instance; further phases would see the building fully restored and reopened.

 Theatre potential